AdamRaichu/Compass3D/README.md

 ## Resource Pack

 I made a couple resource packs with alternate icons if you want.
 You can download them [here][alternate-icons]. *(Still waiting for project to be approved at time of writing (5/25), so just come back in a couple days if the link gives a "Project not found" error.)
 Update (8/29): Moderaters witheld release because I didn't add any gallery images.
-Will resubmit with those later today.*
+Will resubmit with those later today.
+The link does work though, it is just not findable in search yet.*

 If you don't like the textures and want to make a resource pack to change them, here are the paths to the textures.
 Please let me know if you do (via a GitHub issue) so I can link them there.